cloudflare/cloudflare-docs/content/magic-wan/connector/configure-connector.md

 ## Maintenance

 After setting up your Magic WAN Connector, there are a few settings you can change in the Cloudflare dashboard.
 You can also check your Magic WAN [Connector's heartbeat](/magic-wan/connector/device-information/#heartbeat).

+{{<Aside type="note">}}[ICMP traffic](https://www.cloudflare.com/learning/ddos/glossary/internet-control-message-protocol-icmp/) is routed through the Internet and bypasses [Cloudflare Gateway](/cloudflare-one/policies/gateway/).
+This enables you to ping your Magic WAN Connector directly.{{</Aside>}}

 ### Deactivate Magic WAN Connector